nuxt-modules/og-image/README.md

 - Default: `false`
 - Required: `false`

 This is enabled when you run `nuxi generate`.
-It forces all OG images to be pre-rendered as the server is not available to generate runtime images.
+It forces all OG images to be prerendered as the server is not available to generate runtime images.

 ### `fonts`